opentofu/registry-ui/CONTRIBUTING.md

 ### Frontend

-In order to run the frontend, enter the [frontend](frontend) directory and run `npm run dev`.
+In order to run the frontend, enter the [frontend](frontend) directory, install required dependencies by running `pnpm install` and then run `pnpm run dev`.
 You can create a `.env` file to configure where the generated dataset and search API are:

 ```env
 VITE_DATA_API_URL=http://localhost:8000